wp-plugins/listly/readme.txt

 You can get a publisher key from [here](http://list.ly/publishers/landing).

-Watch this video to see how to install and apply for a key.
+Watch this video to see how to install & apply for a key.

 [youtube https://www.youtube.com/watch?v=5QrsIGbRJrI]